MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

 Supported only on the Get group API (GET /groups/{ID}).
             \[Visibility \<String\>\]: Specifies the group join policy and group content visibility for groups.
 Possible values are: Private, Public, or HiddenMembership.
-HiddenMembership can be set only for Microsoft 365 groups, when the groups are created.
+HiddenMembership can be set only for Microsoft 365 groups when the groups are created.
 It can't be updated later.
 Other values of visibility can be updated after group creation.
-If visibility value is not specified during group creation on Microsoft Graph, a security group is created as Private by default and Microsoft 365 group is Public.
+If visibility value is not specified during group creation on Microsoft Graph, a security group is created as Private by default, and the Microsoft 365 group is Public.
 Groups assignable to roles are always Private.
 To learn more, see group visibility options.
 Returned by default.